apache/doris/docs/en/docs/ecosystem/external-table/multi-catalog.md

 The privilege management of Doris provides an extension to the Cataloig level.
 For details, please refer to the [privilege management](../../admin-manual/privilege-ldap/user-privilege.md) document.

+## Metadata Refresh

+Metadata changes of external data sources, such as creating, dropping tables, adding or dropping columns, etc., will not be synchronized to Doris.

+Currently, users need to manually refresh metadata via the [REFRESH CATALOG](../../sql-manual/sql-reference/Utility-Statements/REFRESH-CATALOG.md) command.

+Automatic synchronization of metadata will be supported soon.